Kaltsoon/data-management-and-databases/slides/11-physical-database-design/physical-database-design.md

 # Disadvantages of indexes

 - But there are also _disadvantages_, such as:
-  - More disk space is needed for indexes.
-Indexes need some maintenance, too
+  - More disk space is needed for indexes
-  - The DBMS has to update all indexes on the table when a new row is inserted or a new row is deleted
+  - The DBMS has to update all indexes on the table when a new row is inserted
-  - When an existing row is updated the DBMS has to update related indexes accordingly.
-That is, if there are too many indexes on a table they might start decreasing performance on inserts, updates, and deletes
+  - Also, when an existing row is updated the DBMS has to update related indexes accordingly
+  - That is, if there are _unnecessary indexes_ on a table they might start decreasing performance on inserts, updates, and deletes

 ---